Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Methods

 \subsection{FlashCAVIA}

 To demonstrate the applicability of CSM within other meta-learning frameworks, we redesigned and implemented CAVIA \cite{zintgraf2019fast} from scratch, resulting in FlashCAVIA.
 This derivative framework is designed for greater performance compared to the original CAVIA implementation, while incorporating CSM at the model level.
+Further details on how FlashCAVIA differs from the original CAVIA (\cref{alg:cavia_algorithm}) are provided in \cref{app:method}.